 An employer is not required to lower quality or production standards to make an accommodation, nor is an employer obligated to provide personal use items such as glasses or hearing aids.

+The ADA forbids employers from inquiring regarding certain topics in an interview or during the course of employment.
 Of special note, employers may not ask job applicants about the existence, nature or severity of a disability.
 Applicants may be asked about their ability to perform specific job functions.
 A job offer may be conditioned on the results of a medical examination, but only if the examination is required for all entering employees in similar jobs.
 Medical examinations of employees must be job related and consistent with the employer's business needs.

 Lastly, employees and applicants currently engaging in the illegal use of drugs are not covered by the ADA, when an employer acts on the basis of such use.
 Tests for illegal drugs are not subject to the ADA's restrictions on medical examinations.
 Employers may hold illegal drug users and alcoholics to the same performance standards as other employees.